-This paper examines the current limitations of achieving a client’s meaningful informed consent when deciding whether to participate in a dispute resolution procedure and then recommends a more personalized approach to achieving meaningful informed consent.
-This paper culls lessons from both the research on dispute resolution literacy and the innovations in the health care industry regarding informed consent and then refocuses informed consent efforts back to what informed consent is about, the client.
-The three-part prescriptive includes: information gathering about what individual consumers of dispute resolutions actually want to know; tailoring that information to fit the client’s informational, decision-making and personal preferences; expanding the professional-client conversation about informed consent.
+This paper challenges the status quo practice of informed consent.
+In its place, the proposal recommends synchronizing the dispute resolution values regarding informed consent with dispute resolution practice by adopting a more personalized approach to help achieve meaningful informed consent.
+This proposal culls from both the research on dispute resolution literacy and the innovations in the health care industry regarding informed consent, and refocuses informed consent practice back to what informed consent is about, the client.
+The three part prescriptive includes: creating a database of information that individual consumers of dispute resolution actually want to know; developing individual personal profiles from the broader database that tailors the collected information to fit the client’s informational, decision-making and personal preferences; using the personal profile developed to expand the professional-client conversation about dispute resolution procedures so that the individual is able to give their meaningful informed consent.

 Keywords: Informed consent, dispute resolution procedures, Ethics, Client centered lawyering, Personalized, decision making

 Greenberg, Elayne E., …Because 'Yes' Actually Means 'No': A Personalized Prescriptive to Reactualize Informed Consent in Dispute Resolution (May 30, 2017).
 St. John's Legal Studies Research Paper No. 17-0003.
 Available at SSRN: https://ssrn.com/abstract=2950020 or http://dx.doi.org/10.2139/ssrn.2950020